The Department of English offers a variety of internships that allow students to gain experience in fields related to the major.

-- Textbook Publishing: This internship takes place in the spring semester.
-Interns work with Dr. Parrott, Director of First Year Writing, to produce Connections, the First-Year Writing textbook used in English 1101 and 1102 at Clayton State.
-For more information, contact Dr. Jennifer Parrott at JenniferParrott@clayton.edu.
+- Textbook Publishing: This internship is offered in the spring semester and is available to both online and on-campus students.
+Interns work with Dr. Sansbury, Director of First-Year Writing, to produce Connections, Clayton State's textbook for English 1101 and 1102.
+For more information, contact Dr. Matthew Sansbury at MatthewSansbury@clayton.edu.

 - Literary Publishing: This internship is offered in the spring semester.
 Toward the end of the fall semester, interns work with Dr. Byrd to gather submissions and discuss the selection process for inclusion in Cygnet, Clayton State's literary journal.
 In the spring, interns work on editing, layout, production, and distribution of the journal.
 For more information, contact Dr. Brigitte Byrd at BrigitteByrd@clayton.edu.